-Setting up a captive insurance company is powerful and popular for savvy business leaders.
-Factors generally include mitigating business risks (and you can combine multiple LLCs), adjudicating claims, protecting assets and building wealth - all by using tax-advantaged premiums formed by a third-party actuarial study.
+Setting up a Reinsurance company is a smart decision enjoyed by 70,000+ business leaders operating in all 50 US states.
+Associated elements generally include mitigating business risks (and you can combine multiple LLCs), adjudicating claims, protecting assets and remitting tax-advantaged premiums associated with risk exposures identified by a third-party actuary and a formal study/assessment.

-If the process can feel daunting, rest assured it is simple, straight forward and can take as little as 10 minutes.
+And if the Company Formation process feels daunting, rest assured it is simple, straight forward and can take as little as 10 minutes.
 To help you prepare, here’s an overview of the steps involved.

 Perform a Feasibility Study

-Choose a Service Provider to Help With Setting Up a Captive Insurance Company
+Choose a Service Provider to Help With Setting Up a Reinsurance Company

-Typically, you need a service provider to help with the details so that you can focus on running your business.
+Typically, a Field Representative will educate you compliant deliverables of the service provider; they will cover many of the ongoing operational details so that you can focus on running your business.
 If possible, get quotes from a few different companies, but also get detailed information on their services, deliverables and cost structures so you know you’re comparing apples to apples.
 Talk with each company so that you get an accurate picture of what your future will be like together.

 Leverage an Actuarial Study

-The top service providers understand that a third-party actuary unrelated to the client's business is the strongest (most compliant) route to establish an organizations policy/premium.
-Licensed actuaries will use decades of actuarial data on a per-industry basis to build lines of risks associated with each business.
-This can include regulatory risks, reputational risks, loss of records, director and officer risks, property risks, warranties, malpractice, errors and omissions and many other risks based on the specific business environment.
-The IRS likes to see that 831(b) micro-captives are formed (via policy and related premium) based on a third-party and professional actuarial study.
+Top reinsurance service providers understand that a licensed, third-party actuary (unrelated to the client's business) is the strongest (most compliant) route to establishing an organization's risk exposures and, ultimately, the related policy/premium.
+Licensed actuaries will use decades of actuarial data on a per-industry basis to identify, validate and record risk line items associated with each business.
+This can include business interruption risks, regulatory risks, legal risks, reputational risks, loss of records, director and officer risks, property risks, warranties, malpractice, errors and omissions and many other risks based on the specific business environment.
+The IRS likes to see that policies are based on a third-party and professionally-licensed actuarial study.

 Begin the Formation Process

-Limited paperwork often involves owner name(s), social security #, prospective name of new entity, a criminal background checklist, etc. Often, there is a limited power of attorney form involved in this part of the process.
+Paperwork often involves owner name(s), social security #, prospective name of new entity, a criminal background checklist, a corporate secretary (insurance companies are c-corps), etc. Often, there is a limited power of attorney form involved in this part of the process.

 Complete the Final Steps of Setting Up a Captive Insurance Company

-Your service provider will make the next few and final steps easy and straightforward.
-These include obtaining your EIN and Tax IDs, opening your bank account and assigning 'signers' relative to your dedicated account.
+At Reinsurance Specialties™, a Field Representative will usually 'connect the dots' between the business leader and his/her team and a preferred service provider; they will make the final steps simple, transparent and straightforward.
+Activities will likely include Company Formation (obtaining EIN and Tax ID), a formal assessment with an Actuary, and opening up your bank account.
+Business Leaders have full discrepancy with regard to assigning 'signers' on this dedicated bank account.
 Once these items are complete, you can start remitting premium to mitigate business risk/adjudicate claims with respect to your policy.

 To learn more about setting up a captive insurance company, contact us today.
-At Reinsurance Specialties™, we help businesses leaders mitigate business risks, adjudicate claims, protect assets and build wealth through tax-advantaged premium.
+At Reinsurance Specialties™, we help business leaders mitigate business risks, adjudicate claims, protect assets and build wealth through tax-advantaged insurance products.